 Many organizations struggle to stay on top of employee requests to use 3rd-party apps for work.
 More than 1,400 iOS and 5,600 Android apps and updates are published to official app stores each day.
 No IT, security, or mobility team can realistically keep up without help.
 The only solution is a continuous, automated approach to testing the security and risk of those apps.
 And not all security intelligence about such 3rd-party apps is created equal.

-NowSecure INTEL has security tested millions of the most popular Apple App Store and Google Play store apps and continuously monitors both stores for new releases.
-NowSecure INTEL performs automated static, dynamic and behavioral analysis of iOS and Android apps from the attacker’s point-of-view on real iOS and Android devices.
-In addition, NowSecure INTEL offers MARS capabilities by monitoring 3rd-party mobile apps across versions over time.
+NowSecure Platform has security tested millions of the most popular Apple App Store and Google Play store apps and continuously monitors both stores for new releases.
+NowSecure Platform performs automated static, dynamic and behavioral analysis of iOS and Android apps from the attacker’s point-of-view on real iOS and Android devices.
+In addition, NowSecure Platform offers MARS capabilities by monitoring 3rd-party mobile apps across versions over time.

 Recommendations for a layered approach to mobile app security